MCP-Security-Research/vurze/DEVELOPMENT.md

 - use git api to track diffs? (other option is using my own .vurze metadata file)
 - create test cases that ensure that code runs the same after the decorators have been added
 - can my tool be attacked by adding soooooo many decorators? like should i create a limit?
+- can my tool be used against itself to attack itself
 - does my tool remove decorators that are automatically created? like does it clean up after itself properly?
 - add .env to gitignore automatically???, check if a gitignore exists
 - update to use ruff to lint python code